NehaAnalyzes/shl-assessment-recommender/README.md

 - slower startup
 - Python compatibility issues

-The architecture was simplified into a lightweight TF-IDF retrieval-first design for improved robustness and free-tier compatibility.
+The architecture was simplified into a lightweight TF-IDF retrieval first design for improved robustness and free-tier compatibility.

 ---